nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.<br><br>

    c.
 Test case: `delete 0`<br>
    Expected: No student is deleted.
-Error details shown in the status message.
-Status bar remains the same.<br><br>
+Error details shown in the status message.<br><br>

    d.
 Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.<br><br>